MySQL AUTO_INCREMENT with Examples

 9 Cartoons NULL

-Note we didn’t supply the category id.
-MySQL automatically generated it for us because the category id is defined as auto increment.
+Note that we did not supply the category id.
+MySQL generated it automatically, because the category id is defined as auto increment.

 If you want to get the last insert id that was generated by MySQL, you can use the LAST_INSERT_ID function to do that.
 The script shown below gets the last id that was generated.